MR JULIAN DUTNALL (CEO/Director of Secondary)

 MRS TONI BURROWES-CROMWELL

-Toni is a management consultant and currently a Doctoral Candidate and Associate Lecturer (PT) at Manchester Metropolitan University.
+Toni is a management consultant and currently a Doctoral Researcher and Associate Fellow of Higher Education Academy (UK) at Manchester Metropolitan University.
 As former International Director of one of the UK’s largest NGOs, she has specialist experience in social development policy reviews, national programme management (including child care/ safeguarding protocols and young people’s participation).
 Much of this work entailed working linkages across the private, public and third sectors.
 Having worked as an Independent Consultant, her background spans: high level missions with ministries, corporate through to small enterprises, local government and town partnerships.
 These initiatives often helped to support local governance and business enterprise for social transformation.